d-darwin/darwin-vue-ui/README.md

 ### Documentation

 For now there isn't any fancy documentation site to check out.
 All component documentation is in their source code.
 You can find components' source code in '@dariwn-studio/ui-vue/src/components'.
-In the future we are planing to use Storybook for the documentation.
+In the future we are planing to use Storybook for the documentation when it will be integrated with Vue 3.

 ### More details

 #### Components

 For now a few basic components implemented:
 * **DGrid**.
 Helps arrange child elements by grid.
 See more in component code: '@dariwn-studio/ui-vue/components/containers/DGrid.vue'.
 * **DGridDebug**.
 Adds grid visualisation to help catch up arrangement errors.
 See more in component code: '@dariwn-studio/ui-vue/components/development/DGridDebug.vue'.
 * **DTypography**.
 Renders HTML strings according to defined design tokens.
 See more in component code: '@dariwn-studio/ui-vue/components/containers/DTypography.vue'.
 * **DButton**.
 Renders button of various appearance and behavior.
 Customisable focus-visible presented.
 See more in component code: '@dariwn-studio/ui-vue/components/atoms/DButton.vue'.
 * **DCopyright**.
 Renders standard copyright string with company name and years.
 See more in component code: '@dariwn-studio/ui-vue/components/atoms/DCopyright.vue'.
 * **DInput**.
 Renders input field of various appearance.
 Customisable focus-visible presented.
 See more in component code: '@dariwn-studio/ui-vue/components/atoms/DInput.vue'.
 * **DLink**.
 Renders link of various appearance.
 Customisable focus-visible presented.
 See more in component code: '@dariwn-studio/ui-vue/components/atoms/DLink.vue'.
 * **DSelect**.
 Renders select of various appearance.
 Customisable focus-visible presented.
-See more in component code: '@dariwn-studio/ui-vue/components/atoms/DLink.vue'.
+See more in component code: '@dariwn-studio/ui-vue/components/atoms/DSelect.vue'.
 * **DSwitch**.
 Renders switch or toggle of various colors.
 Customisable focus-visible presented.
-See more in component code: '@dariwn-studio/ui-vue/components/atoms/DLink.vue'.
+See more in component code: '@dariwn-studio/ui-vue/components/atoms/DSwitch.vue'.

 #### Design Tokens

-Your can find all design tokens in '@dariwn-studio/ui-vue/src/assets/styles/tokens' folder.
+Feel free to customize default appearance of the components by redefining design tokens either in build time via SCSS variables or in runtime via CSS custom properties.
+You can even import design token to your *.js files.
+Check out what you can redefine in '@dariwn-studio/ui-vue/src/assets/styles/tokens'.

 #### Reset styles